troperville

 Platformer

-• The Ur Example may have been the legendary ZX Spectrum game Horace and the Spiders.
+• The Ur-Example may have been the legendary ZX Spectrum game Horace And The Spiders.
 However, it wasn't present on some of the levels where spiders have to be avoided instead.

-• Enemies from the NES era the Goomba Stomp works on: Goombas and all variants thereof save for Micro-Goombas, Koopas (but not their shell), Bullet Bills, Missile Bills, Lakitu (if he's not throwing a spiny egg, and he will be), flying Cheep-Cheeps, flying Bloobers (in The Lost Levels), Hammer Bros (if they aren't throwing a hammer), Boomerang Brothers (if they aren't throwing a boomerang), Fire Bros, Sledge Bros (if they aren't throwing a hammer), Koopalings (if they aren't firing, requires three hits), Flame Chomps, Rocky Wrench, and Boom-boom (requires three hits).
+• Enemies from the NES era the Goomba Stomp works on: Goombas and all variants thereof save for Micro-Goombas, Koopas (but not their shell), Bullet Bills, Missile Bills, Lakitu (if he's not throwing a spiny egg, and he will be), flying Cheep-Cheeps, flying Bloopers (in The Lost Levels), Hammer Bros. (if they aren't throwing a hammer), Boomerang Bros. (if they aren't throwing a boomerang), Fire Bros., Sledge Bros. (if they aren't throwing a hammer), Koopalings (if they aren't firing, requires three hits), Flame Chomps, Rocky Wrenches, and Boom-Boom (requires three hits).
 Goomba Stomps also allow you to redirect Lemmy's balls.
+It doesn't work on Spinies and Piranha Plants unless, that is, you are in World 5-3 of Super Mario Bros.
+3, where Kuribo's Shoe lets you stomp Piranha Plants and Spinies.

-• A lot of new players are thrown completely off-guard when they find that this trope is NOT used in the very first Mario Bros, where you have move beneath the platforms your enemies are under, bump it from underneath to flip them over and leap up to then kick them off the stage.
+• A lot of new players are thrown completely off-guard when they find that this trope is NOT used in the very first Mario Bros., where you have move beneath the platforms your enemies are under, bump it from underneath to flip them over and leap up to then kick them off the stage.
 Adding to the confusion is how the unstompable Shellcreepers look just like the very-stompable Koopa Troopas from the later games.
 In modern remakes, Nintendo replaces the Shellcreepers with Spinies specifically to combat the confusion.

-• The Wario Land series doesn't let you outright kill most enemies simply with the Goomba Stomp, but it at least stuns them temporarily and allows them to be beaten up or thrown at other obstacles.
+• The Wario Land series doesn't let you outright kill most enemies simply with the goomba stomp, but it at least stuns them temporarily and allows them to be beaten up or thrown at other obstacles.
 Except a few enemies in the first game and later which can be dispatched with the attack.

 • In the fangame Super Mario War, this is the primary way of defeating your opponents.